Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### CFTUTIL:

-Batch or line mode tool giving access to all Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} functions and parameters.
+Batch or line mode tool giving access to all {{< TransferCFT/axwayvariablesComponentShortName  >}} functions and parameters.

 <span id="CFTXLATE"></span>